Section 1: Application

 There are a number of instances when a mixed tenancy has an element that can easily be defined as residential accommodation (in other words, the dwelling part), for example:

-- A flat over a shop, let as part of a business tenancy; or
+- A flat over a shop, let as part of a business tenancy; or,

-- A farm-house let with a farm
+- A farmhouse let with a farm.

-Before referring these cases, the local authority must apportion the amount it considers is appropriate for the residential part of the premises.
-The local authority only refers to the Rent Officer the amount of rent for the residential part.
-The Rent Officer has no right, or need, to know the total rent payable under the tenancy for the combined business and residential premises.
+The local authority only refers to the rent officer the amount of rent for the residential part.
+The rent officer has no right, or need, to know the total rent payable under the tenancy for the combined business and residential premises.

-If business premises are being used completely for residential purposes, the local authority would probably refer the whole rent.
+If business premises are being used solely for residential purposes, the local authority would probably refer the whole rent.
 If they thought that the rent was higher because of the right to use the premises for business purposes they may choose to make a reduction before referring the rent.
 This is a matter for the local authority, not the VOA, to decide.

-The Rent Officer deals with mixed business and residential tenancy referrals like any other.
-When the VOA receive the referral, the Rent Officer must first calculate the value of any ineligible services (other than meals) and deduct this amount from the referred rent to produce the ‘rent payable under the tenancy’.
-The Rent Officer applies the various tests to this reduced figure in making determinations.
+The rent officer deals with mixed business and residential tenancy referrals like any other.
+When the VOA receive the referral, the rent officer must first calculate the value of any ineligible services (other than meals) and deduct this amount from the referred rent to produce the ‘rent payable under the tenancy’.
+The rent officer applies the various tests to this reduced figure in making determinations.

-Rent Officers must use evidence of the nearest comparable type of residential premises but may need to make adjustments to take account of the joint user element, for example, difficult access or toilets also being used by occupiers of the business premises.
-The Rent Officer makes the determinations net of all ineligible charges (other than meals) including water and sewerage charges.
+Rent officers must use evidence of the nearest comparable type of residential premises but may need to make adjustments to take account of the joint user element, for example, difficult access or toilets also being used by occupiers of the business premises.
+The rent officer makes the determinations net of all ineligible charges (other than meals) including water and sewerage charges.

-The Rent Officer never values the business part of the premises.
+The rent officer never values the business part of the premises.

 Related pages